How does the Ramp block work?

 The ramp block allows you to gradually change a value, based on the distance field of an object.
 Ramp functions can be applied to several types of fields.

-- Real Field: The distance field driving the ramp.
-The object or plane that is the distance field represents the 0 mm mark for your ramp boundary.
+- Scalar Field: The distance field driving the ramp.
+The object or the plane that is the distance field represents the 0 mm mark for your ramp boundary.

 - The values ramp between the In min and In max values.
 Before In min, the value stays constant at the Out min value, and after In max, the value stays constant at the Out max value.